Man accused of murdering woman, stuffing body in suitcase after $25m business fallout

 She had last been seen alive the previous afternoon and had been reported missing that Saturday morning after a close friend stopped by her home and noticed blood in her bedroom.

 The 55-year-old, whose formal name is Ying Zhong, had moved to New Zealand from China in 1997.
-The former Beijing stock market worker set up and ran a business school upon arriving in New Zealand and started multiple businesses, including a film company and two wineries.
+The former Beijing stock market worker set up and ran a business school upon arriving in New Zealand and owned multiple businesses, including a film company, two wineries and Sunbow Ltd, which Sun and his family had invested in heavily.

-But she began losing the companies and properties as, one-by-one, they went into receivership.
+But she began losing the companies and properties as, one-by-one, they were sold off to repay debts she owed the bank.

+As their partnership soured, Sun moved out of the house he shared with Zhong in 2019 and Zhong changed the locks, prosecutors said.

+But they believe he returned in the early morning hours of November 28, 2020, and confronted her in her bedroom, making good on previous threats.

+While the knife used to kill Zhong was never found, a post-mortem DNA analysis of her fingernails suggests a strong possibility that they contained the defendant's DNA, prosecutors said, adding that the attack seemed far from random.

+"Very little was taken ... but the killer did take the CCTV equipment," Kayes said, explaining that the defendant had been living in the house when the security system was installed in a cabinet underneath the stairwell.

-Defense lawyer Sam Wimsett asked jurors during his opening statement to keep an open mind, predicting that they will hear about "other suspicious characters in this case".
-He suggested his client might have been framed.
+Defence lawyer Sam Wimsett asked jurors during his opening statement to keep an open mind, predicting that they will hear about "other suspicious characters in this case" and could have a completely different view of events at the end of the trial than what was portrayed by prosecutors.

+He suggested that his client might have been framed by someone who intentionally parked the vehicle near his client's house to make it look suspicious.

 "Quite simply and quite strongly, it was not him," he said.
 "He is not a murderer, and he is not as stupid as to have done some of the things that were done here."

 At the conclusion of opening statements, Justice Neil Campbell dismissed jurors until Friday, when the first witnesses are expected to be called.
-That is partly so the judge's opening remarks and the Crown's opening statement can be interpreted into Mandarin for the defendant, he explained.
+That is partly so the judge's opening remarks and the lawyers' opening statements can be interpreted into Mandarin for the defendant, he explained.